ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-In the continuation phase, the leader drives the VDAF preparation of each share in the candidate report set until the underlying VDAF moves into a terminal state, yielding an output share for all aggregators or an error.
+In the continuation phase, the leader drives the VDAF preparation of each share in the candidate report set until the underlying VDAF moves into a terminal state, yielding an output share for all Aggregators or an error.
 This phase may involve multiple rounds of interaction depending on the underlying VDAF.
 Each round trip is initiated by the leader.

 #### Leader Continuation {#aggregation-leader-continuation}

-The leader begins each round of continuation for a report share based on its locally computed prepare message and the previous PrepareStep from the helper.
+The Leader begins each round of continuation for a report share based on its locally computed prepare message and the previous PrepareStep from the Helper.
 If PrepareStep is of type `failed`, then the leader acts based on the value of the `ReportShareError`: